Public Hospital District 1 Board Position

 In the future, consider running for a public hospital district board position:

 - Must live within the boundaries of Public Hospital District 1 (PHD 1) and not be an employee of Skagit Regional Health.

-- May 15th-19th is filing week (meaning a candidate must have filed with the county by the end of that week).
+- Filings are approximately in the 2 week in May (meaning a candidate must have filed with the county by the end of that week).

 - Usually meetings are once a month, and tend to last 1-4 hours, though on occasion an additional meeting may be called.

 - They meet 4th Friday of every month from 8 am – noon (approx.) except Nov and Dec which is the 3rd Friday of the month

 - The Board has consistently prioritized profit and maintaining their positions over the wellbeing of the patients, employees, and community.
 We need new leadership that will put this hospital back on track.
 Some members of the current board need to recognize the medical staff, employees, volunteers and other health professionals as their most important resource and to support a culture of teamwork, continuous improvement, and service excellence.

 - In last election three seats were up.
 One ran unopposed and received roughly 6,000 votes.
 One was 52% to 48% with roughly 8,000 votes, and the other was 51.26% to 48.74% with roughly 8,000 votes.